Professional Development Workshops at Arkansas State Parks

 - At the annual Red River Symposium at Historic Washington State Park, educators explore life of 19th century Washington through town tours and living history demonstrations.

-Some teachers have only one chance all year to give their students a field trip to remember.
-Our park interpreters, like the teachers, want students to experience more than just a talking tour of a museum or a historic site.
+Our park interpreters, like teachers, want students to experience more than just a talking tour of a museum or a historic site.
 Park staff want students to gain an awareness and understanding of the state’s rich natural and cultural heritage, forged through emotional and intellectual connections.
-We call it a “light bulb moment” when the connection happens.